 Nature’s SAFE - Committed to Saving Animals from Extinction Using Pioneering Science

-Nature’s SAFE is Europe’s first animal tissue bank dedicated specifically for the preservation of endangered animal biological samples for future animal regeneration.
+Nature’s SAFE is one of Europe’s first animal tissue banks dedicated specifically for the preservation of endangered animal biological samples for future animal regeneration.
 We are the leaders in storing somatic cells (non-reproductive cells) and gametes (reproductive cells) from endangered animals in a way that ensures their viability for future regeneration.